 80-100 femtolitres |

-Anaemia is initially subdivided into three main categories based on the size of the red blood cell (the MCV).
-These have different underlying causes:
+Anaemia is divided into three categories based on the mean cell volume:

 - T – Thalassaemia